Physical activity and exercise is an important and essential part of the day at Hopscotch.

 Parents can choose to provide their own packed lunch so they can decide what their child eats each day, catering for their individual and dietary needs.
 A typical nutritious lunch could be a sandwich, fruit, yoghurt and cereal bar, or we will warm your own home-cooked meals, soup or a tin/pre-prepared meal.

-Hopscotch Nurseries provide the option of a Little Tums Organic Hot Lunch and/or Organic Hot Tea at an extra cost of £2.55 per meal.
+Hopscotch Nurseries provide the option of a Little Tums Organic Hot Lunch and/or Organic Hot Tea at an extra cost of £3.35 per meal.
+They can cater for various dietary requirements such as vegetarian, dairy free, sugar free etc.

 We have a no nuts/products containing nuts policy at all of our nurseries.
 Hopscotch staff will at all times do their utmost to care for children with medical conditions or allergies, however Hopscotch cannot take responsibility for any illness resulting from circumstances beyond it’s control.
 Please see the nursery manager to discuss any allergies your child may have.